-Figure 45 Harvesting alfalfa on the Werribee Estate, c.
-1915.
-Source: Irrigation in Victoria, Australia, 1915, p.
-12
+Figure 36.
+Harvesting alfalfa on the Werribee Estate, c.1915.
+(Source: Irrigation in Victoria, Australia, 1915, p.
+12)

-Figure 46 New concrete channel at Werribee Source: Weekly Times, 8 December 1928, p.
-33

-9.4 Building and operating a metropolitan sewerage scheme

-The sewerage treatment works at Werribee, developed to serve metropolitan Melbourne, were designed by the eminent British engineer, James Mansergh.
-The works occupied a large area of over 8000 acres situated on the south side of the Geelong Road, on land that had been acquired from the Chirnsides and other families, including the descendants of early settler Henry Grass.
-188 Initially, the Chirnside family were not in favour of this area of the property being earmarked for a sewerage treatment, pointing out that 'the land was very valuable in itself ... its occupation for sewerage purposes would be detrimental to the Mansion and grounds'.
-189 Works commenced in 1892, with the first sod turned by the Governor of Victoria, Lord Hopetoun, in 1893.
+Figure 37 'Type of new concrete channel at Werribee'.
+Improved irrigation channels at Werribee that have been raised and concreted.
+(Source: Weekly Times, 8 December 1928, p.
+33) 3.6.4 Building and operating a metropolitan sewerage scheme The sewerage treatment works at Werribee, developed to serve metropolitan Melbourne, were designed by the eminent British engineer, James Mansergh.
+The works occupied a large area of over 8000 acres situated on the south side of the Geelong Road, on land that had been acquired from the Chirnsides.
+Initially, the Chirnside family were not in favour of this area of the property being earmarked for a sewerage treatment, pointing out that 'the land was very valuable in itself ... its occupation for sewerage purposes would be detrimental to the Mansion and grounds'.160 Works commenced in 1892, with the first sod turned by the Governor of Victoria, Lord Hopetoun, in 1893.
 Known colloquially as The Farm, the construction, maintenance and management of the operations provided a significant source of employment for many local people.
 It is now known as the Western Treatment Plant.
-The development of the sewerage system was a major engineering achievement, and transformed metropolitan Melbourne, which had been colloquially known as 'smellbourne'.
+160 Cited in Dingle and Rasmussen 1991, p.
+53.

 The Outfall Sewer was a major construction operation and employed a large number of workers.
 The digging of channels was also an extensive operation, with both horses and steam engines being put to work.
-The Metropolitan Farm also had its own nursery and much of the early work included extensive tree-planting.
-190

-It would appear that there was no other extensive earth filtration sewage treatment plant or comparable size, in operation anywhere in the world at the time the Werribee Sewage Farm was establish'd.
+The Metropolitan Farm also had its own nursery and much of the early work included extensive tree-planting.161 It would appear that there was no other extensive earth filtration sewage treatment plant or comparable size, in operation anywhere in the world at the time the Werribee Sewage Farm was established.
 Melbourne's sewerage system was not the first in the world, or in Australia.
-Although it is not the largest system, at the time of the official commencement of its construction in 1892, it was the most comprehensive scheme to be built in a single connected network, and the only one in Australia to completely collect and treat all sewage, without resorting to discharging contaminated effluent to waterways, or the ocean.'
-191
+It is not the largest system, however, at the time of the official commencement of its construction in 1892, it was the most comprehensive scheme to be built in a single connected network, and the only one in Australia to completely collect and treat all sewage, without resorting to discharging contaminated effluent to waterways, or the ocean.162 The Sewerage Fam employed a large number of people, performing a range of tasks.
+Single men were provided with rudimentary housing on the reserve.
+Many workers lived offsite in Werribee and Little River.
+Once the sewerage works were operational, tenant farmers were allocated blocks on the Farm, as it was known.
+Tenants farmed this land, occupied mostly with cropping but also dairying, until 1914.